chainguard-dev/edu/content/chainguard/administration/cloudevents/events-reference.md

 Once you are subscribed to Chainguard events, you will start receiving HTTP POST requests.
 Each request has a common set of CloudEvent header fields, denoted by the `Ce-` prefix.
 The event body is encoded using JSON and will have two top-level keys, `actor` and `body`.

-The `actor` field is the identity of the actor in your Chainguard account that triggered the event, such as a team member or a Kubernetes cluster.
-The `body` field contains the specific data about the event, for example the response status for an invite creation request, or a cluster delete request.
+The `actor` field is the identity of the actor in your Chainguard account that triggered the event (e.g. the team member who pulled an image) .
+The `body` field contains the specific data about the event, for example the response status for an invite creation request.

 ## UIDP Identifiers